Florin Ristei

 Florin Ristei (born Traian Florin Ristei; 29 August 1987) is a Romanian singer and television presenter.
 He was born in the city of Galați, Romania, but he currently lives in Bucharest.
 He is best known for his debut single, "Dana" (together with his former band, Amici) and for winning the third season of the X Factor Romania in 2013.

-In 2012, Universal Pictures chose Ristei to sing the main songs the animated movie The Lorax, alongside Narcisa Suciu, and Nadia Comăneci who provide the Romanian version of the film.
+In 2012, Universal Pictures chose Ristei to sing the main songs the animated movie Disney Magical Music, alongside Paula Seling, and Dalma Kovacs who provide the Romanian version of the film.

 Life and career

 1987–2012: Early life, Amici and Marfar

 Ristei attended the General School No. 10 from Galați.
 His teachers say that he excelled as a student; as a child he was very ambitious, but he also worked hard.

 He was discovered in 1999 by Lucian Pintilie at a karaoke contest in Constanţa, held by Prima TV.
 Pintilie wanted to make a film together with Ristei, but after a year of trying, the project did not materialize.
 Ristei later became the lead singer of the band Amici.
 It was, at that time, the youngest pop-rock band in Romania.
 In 2000, they released the smash hit "Dana", with which they entered the national music charts.
 Together, they released 2 EPs, an album and appeared on a compilation.